-Affair Recovery and Counseling
+Affair Recovery

 Affair Recovery Counseling Can Help You Heal

-Has the foundation of your relationship been threatened or broken by an affair?
-Perhaps you suspect that your partner has been unfaithful, but are uncertain about how to address the issue.
-Or maybe you’re the one who cheated and now that the affair is over, you find yourself questioning if and how you should disclose the infidelity to your partner.
-If the infidelity has been confessed, are you and/or your partner struggling with feelings of anger, shame, blame or guilt and questioning if you should or even can continue your relationship?
-Do you feel overwhelmed by the idea of rebuilding your relationship and creating intimacy now that trust has been broken?
-Do you wish you could gain clarity and resolution around the affair and restore trust so your relationship can heal and flourish in a new and more wholesome way?
+Perhaps you suspect that your partner has been unfaithful and you’re not sure how to confront him or her.
+Or, maybe you’re the one who broke the commitment.
+Now that the affair is over, you feel remorse, trying to decide if and how you should disclose the infidelity to your partner.
+It might be that the affair is now out in the open, and you’re both trying to work through feelings of anger, shame, blame or guilt, questioning if you should or even can continue your relationship.
+One or both of you might feel overwhelmed by the idea of rebuilding your relationship now that trust has been broken.

 Marital Affairs Are More Common Than You May Think